 The ICAJ and ACCA hosted a Joint Graduation Ceremony for the FIA/Certified Accounting Technician (CAT) and the Professional Accountants joint scheme programmes at the Knutsford Court Hotel on October 29, 2016.
 A total of 80 graduates were recognised for successfully completing the programme between December 2015 and June 2016.
 The awardees were:

 - ICAJ Overall Examination Award Alexandra Stennett

-- Alexanara stenne - Anecia Walters

-- Professional Level AwardKnowledge Level Award
+- Professional Level Award

-- Chesney Fairclough
+- Knowledge Level Award

 - Sushil Jain Award